apexskier/esp-matter-heater/README.md

 # Matter Heater

-Based initially on the [ESP matter refridgerator example](https://github.com/espressif/esp-matter/tree/96dc30b06e6330f84716f1954d51dd966486b071/examples/refrigerator).
+Based initially on the [ESP matter refrigerator example](https://github.com/espressif/esp-matter/tree/96dc30b06e6330f84716f1954d51dd966486b071/examples/refrigerator).

 This is used to control a simple electric radiant heater I have by directly switching an AC relay.